raysca/quiz/quizzes/devops/general.md

 - [x] To monitor and optimize the performance of applications
 - [ ] To ensure that code changes are tested and integrated frequently
 - [ ] To manage infrastructure as code

+## What is an API Gateway?

+- [ ] A tool for managing API keys
+- [ ] A tool for managing API documentation
+- [ ] A tool for managing API versions
+- [x] A tool for managing API endpoints

+## Which of the following is NOT a benefit of using an API Gateway?

+- [ ] Improved security
+- [x] Improved performance
+- [ ] Improved scalability
+- [ ] Improved reliability

+## Which of the following is NOT a common API Gateway feature?

+- [ ] Rate limiting
+- [ ] Authentication
+- [x] Caching
+- [ ] Load balancing

+## What are the benefits of a microservices architecture?

+- [ ] Better code organization
+- [ ] Improved deployment
+- [x] Single responsibility services
+- [x] Improved scalability